 ☐ Using a pointed center punch, gently mark the bearing caps in a way that will enable you to know which cap is 'LEFT' and which cap is 'RIGHT', which way is 'UP' and which way is 'DOWN'.
-(Fig.1.)

-HINT:
+(Fig.3.)

-Many installers choose to make one punch mark on the left hand side of the left hand bearing cap and one similar punch mark on the housing at close proximity to the cap mark.
-The right hand side is then designated with two punch marks on the right hand side of the cap and two similar punch marks on the housing.
+HINT: Many installers choose to make one punch mark on the left hand side of the left hand bearing cap and one similar punch mark on the housing at close proximity to the cap mark.
+The RHS is then designated with two punch marks on the RHS of the cap and two similar punch marks on the housing.